CppMaryland/CodeOfConduct/README.md

-cppcon-code-of-conduct
+cppmaryland-code-of-conduct
 =====================

-This is CppCon's "fork" of the PyCon code of conduct including the staff and attendee guides.
+This is CppMaryland's "fork" of the CppCon's Code of Conduct, which itself is a fork of the PyCon code of conduct.

-No changes are final until approved by the CppCon Chair / Staff and versions in place for a given year will be clearly marked, the website contents on cppcon.org will clearly state the revision of the documents posted.